Murder of Sierah Joughin: Sierah's Law

 After the murder and trial, Joughin's family and other activists argued that not enough information was available to law enforcement and residents regarding convicted felons residing in their communities.
 If a system had been in place to warn the public of offenders in their area, her murder might have been prevented.
 Law enforcement had stated to the family during the investigation that Worley was not on any local, state or federal database that tracks offenders, and the family argued that such a database being available might have resulted in Joughin being rescued alive.
 In July 2016, the organization 'Standing Courageous' started a Change.org petition, calling for lawmakers to establish a "violent offender registry" in Ohio, gathering over 13,000 signatures.
 Talks among legislators began regarding the creation of a database of violent offenders convicted of specific crimes such as murder, kidnapping and abduction.

 Initially introduced as Senate Bill 67, "Sierah's Law" was constructed in February 2017 by Senators Randy Gardner and Cliff Hite and presented to the Ohio Senate Judiciary Committee.
 Originally, the bill was intended to allow the public to search on a website for offenders with the qualifying convictions, similar to a sex offender registry.
 After several hearings, where some opponents such as the ACLU argued that the bill did nothing to protect the public and created privacy concerns, the bill was changed so that residents must visit their local sheriff's office to request a search be performed.

 In November 2017, "Sierah's Law" was introduced to the Ohio Senate as Senate Bill 231.
 Joughin's mother spoke before legislators in November 2018, urging them to pass the bill.
 It was passed on December 6, 2018, and signed into law by Governor John Kasich on December 19.
 It went into effect on March 20, 2019.

 Charitable organizations

-Two separate non-profit charitable organizations were established to honor a legacy of a woman lost too soon.
-Keeping Our Girls Safe was created within a month of Sierah's death by her Mother, Sheila Vaculik and the Kolasinski Family.
+Two separate non-profit charitable organizations were established to honor Joughin.
+Keeping Our Girls Safe was created within a month of Sierah's death by her mother, Sheila Vaculik, and the Kolasinski Family.
 Keeping Our Girls Safe provides advocacy against violence towards women by offering educational programs to the community through partnerships with local police departments.
 The trauma informed curriculum for the women's self-defense classes has been copyrighted.
 As of July, 2025, over 3500 women have received personal safety education through this program.

-Justice For Sierah, was established after the trial by Joughin's mother and aunt, which provides self-defense training courses for schools and communities, and educates the public on community safety topics and Sierah's Law.
+Justice For Sierah was established after the trial by Joughin's mother and aunt, which provides self-defense training courses for schools and communities, and educates the public on community safety topics and Sierah's Law.
 The organization holds an annual "Spirit of Sierah" 5K race in Sylvania, Ohio.